What Is the Male-to-Female Ratio in Colombia?

 Do you have any relatives or friends in the United States?
 Where do they live?

-Have you ever applied for a traveling visa?
+Have you ever applied for a travel visa?

 Why do you want to live in the United States?